chocolate42/flaccid/README.md

 ## Build

-First build the custom libFLAC, it adds a few functions to tap into libFLAC's encoder in a non-streaming way: https://github.com/chocolate42/flac
+First build a custom libFLAC that includes a static encoder implementation, the source for that is in the static_encoder branch of this repository: https://github.com/chocolate42/flac/tree/static_encoder

 Then to build flaccid on Linux do something like this: